 Mr Ian Curlewis

-The Anglican Schools Commission is responsible to the Diocesan Council for the operation of the Anglican Community Schools of Peter Moyes, Mindarie; St Mark’s, Hillarys; John Wollaston, Kelmscott; Frederick Irwin, Mandurah; Georgiana Molloy, Busselton; Swan Valley, Vale; Esperance Anglican Community School; Peter Carnley Anglican Community School, Wellard; St James’ Anglican School, Alkimos; and St George’s Anglican Grammar School, Perth and John Septimus Roe, Mirrabooka and Beechboro.
+The Anglican Schools Commission is responsible to the Diocesan Council for the operation of the Anglican Community Schools of Peter Moyes, Mindarie; St Mark’s, Hillarys; John Wollaston, Kelmscott; Frederick Irwin, Mandurah; Georgiana Molloy, Busselton; Swan Valley, Vale; Esperance Anglican Community School; Peter Carnley, Wellard; St James’, Alkimos; St George’s Anglican Grammar School, Perth; and John Septimus Roe, Mirrabooka and Beechboro.

-And in NSW/Victoria: Cathedral College Wangaratta, Cobram Anglican Grammar School, and Trinity Anglican College, Albury-Wodonga and for the planning of new Anglican schools.
+And in NSW/Victoria: Cathedral College, Wangaratta; Cobram Anglican Grammar School; and Trinity Anglican College, Albury-Wodonga.

 - Parent contributions by way of school fees and other levies and donations.
-This income is about 28% of the school’s income.
+This equates to about 28% of the School’s income.